JPJsonStreambufferProtocol Protocol Reference

 like array and object will instead use the predefined class methods

-serializeObjectAsJSONArray
+serializeObjectAsJSONArray and serializeObjectAsJSONObject).

 Caution: Preliminary.
 At a later version this protocol may change, supporting a higher level abstraction of “stream” instead of “buffer”.